You’ve got a new husky puppy, and now you’re just waiting for the onslaught of hair to hit your floors… So when exactly

 When Do Husky Puppies Start Shedding?

-At around 12 months of age, your husky puppy will start shedding dramatically.
-This is when he’ll shed himself free from his fluffy puppy coat and gain his new shiny adult coat.
+At 10-12 months of age, your husky puppy will start shedding dramatically.
+This is when he’ll shed himself free from his fluffy puppy coat and gain his new adult coat.

 It’s normal to see your husky looking rather scruffy and patchy during this period.
 Don’t panic, it’s simply the process of gaining his new coat.

 The adult coat will slowly come through and your husky will develop his signature double-coat comprising of a top-coat and an undercoat.

 The amount your husky sheds will be impacted by the climate you live in and his genetics.

 Be sure to check out my full husky shedding guide here.